 Pineapple Basundi is a delicious fruity twist on the classic basundi recipe.
 Serve it for festivals and special occasions.
-Here is how to make it (gluten-free).
+Here is how to make it (vegetarian, gluten-free).

 Pineapple Basundi is nothing but classic basundi (an Indian dessert made by reducing milk) flavored with fresh pineapple pulp.